- Who are we

-Bookings for the January Annual Symposium and the Summer Symposium (usually June) can be made ia the CCF website.These are held at the Judge Business School, Trumpington St, Cambridge or in the new David Attenborough Centre of CCI (see below).
+Bookings for the January Annual Symposium and the Summer Symposium (usually June) can be made ia the CCF website.These are held either at the Judge Business School, Trumpington St, Cambridge or in the new David Attenborough Centre of CCI (see below).

 Cambridge Conservation Initiative

 The Cambridge Conservation Initiative (CCI) is a unique collaboration between the University of Cambridge and leading internationally-focussed biodiversity conservation organisations clustered in and around Cambridge, UK.
 It represents a critical mass of expertise — on a scale unparalleled anywhere in the world — at the interface of research and education, policy and action, for the conservation of biodiversity and ecosystems.

-As CCF is a founder partner of CCI, the TAA will have access to CCI faciitities in the new CCI HQ in the "Richard Attenborough Building" (Zoology Dept, Downing Street, Cambridge), which opens in December 2015.
+As CCF is a founding partner of CCI, the TAA will have access, via the CCF, to the CCI faciitities in the new CCI HQ in the "David Attenborough Building" (Zoology Dept, Downing Street, Cambridge), which opens in December 2015.
 TAA members qualify for use of facilities that include bookable desks, meeting rooms, seminar room and free access to the common room.
 Details of booking arrangements will posted soon.

 Royal Society of Biology

 The TAA is also an Organisational Member of the Royal Society of Biology, which provides access to a wide range of environment-related events and networks, and meetings at their Darwin House HQ, off Grays Inn Road, London Read more.
 The TAA has an invited member on the Advisory Panel f the RSB's UK Plant Sciences Federation (UKPSF), a special interest group.
 Contact the TAA Representative for more details.